2020–21 Foster Care Scholarship

 To be considered for this scholarship, the student must:

-- provide documentation that verifies being in custody of either a foster home or ward of a state
+- provide documentation that verifies being in custody of either a foster home or ward of a state or provide documentation that verifies being legally adopted from a foster home or similar situation

 - complete the Free Application for Federal Student Aid (FAFSA) annually